How to Repost an Instagram Post or Story

 What is a Regram?

 A Regram is essentially reposting someone else’s Instagram content onto your profile.
-(The process is similar to retweeting but without the simple press of a button.)
+(The process is similar to reposting on X/Twitter but without the simple press of a button.)

 You can Regram a post in a few ways.
-But, if this method is becoming so popular, why doesn’t Instagram offer an organic sharing option?
+Sharing a post to your story is simple - just click the airplane symbol and if it’s enabled on the original poster’s account, you’ll be able to Add to your story.
+But why doesn’t Instagram offer an organic post sharing option?
 Instagram does offer – Copy Link and Share to.. features.

 Clearly, Instagram isn’t opposed to their content being shared – on an external platform.
 The reason they don’t offer native sharing, though, is because they’re very passionate about their feed being “instant,” hence their name – Instagram.
 The idea of Regramming takes away from that “in the moment” feel and introduces content that was posted at another time.